 ◯

-The G.O.F. season is F.O.G.,
+The G.O.F. season is F.O.G.

 Gain-Of-Fog banks.

-skirts coastal spires to the 🜁 conveyor,
+Skirts Farallon scars, inspirited to the 🜁 conveyor,

-wind-inspirited into vantage point,
+incenting vantage point,

 weaving pyramidal spells

-spilling fast—at Golden Gate rate.
+running at Golden Gate rate.

-While the crust-illumed
+While crust-illumed

 interior’s infrashot 🜁